Target Species

 Species: Halibut

-Captains Comments: I prefer fishing as shallow of water as the tide allows.
+Captain’s Comments: I prefer fishing as shallow of water as the tide allows.
 This could be anywhere from 20 to 200 feet of water.
-I'm also not afraid of those bigger tides.
+I’m also not afraid of those bigger tides.
 They push fish around and release more scent into the water so those big fish can follow the scent trail to your hook.
-Click here for more information about Halibut.

 Species: King Salmon